Artur-T-Malas/batch-file-renamer/README.md

 ## Changelog

+### 2025-01-28
+1. [UI] Automatically wrap the extensions list to a maximum of 5 column

 ### 2025-01-27
 1. [UI] Separate extension panel from renaming panel
 2. [UI] Add enabling/disabling of extensions panel.
 It will be disabled until a valid directory / folder is selected.
 It will get enabled as soon as a valid directory is chosen, and will be again disabled if an invalid directory gets chosen.